-The challenges (i.e. barriers or key risks) can be summarised and are likely to include: \checkmark What is the internal governance?
+The challenges (i.e. barriers or key risks) can be summarised and are likely to include ✓ What is the internal governance?
 Who would need to sign off on this work?
 Does the current business case process allow for carbon emissions?
 What are the challenges in decarbonising heat in your buildings?
 Are any of your buildings listed buildings?
 What options are available?
 What is the cost?
 What resources are required?
 Are partnership arrangements in place for different organisations to work together?
 Are procurement frameworks in place to enable timely delivery?
 Are they able to cover the technology and the scale?
 What commercial agreements for funding and finance are available beyond Salix?
 Are there public consultation exercises that are required to take place and has this been factored into the plan?
 Are there border issues that must be considered?
 Are there other environmental issues that impact on the plan?
 Are there any challenges within the supply chain for the recommended technologies?
-Installation/on-site risks?
+Installation/onsite risks

-Information about the Phase 3 Public Sector Low Carbon Skills Funds
+Information about the Phase 4 Public Sector Low Carbon Skills Fund

-Dates for submissions of the heat decarbonisation plan
+Dates for submission of the heat decarbonisation plan

-Heat decarbonisation plans which have been funded by the Phase 3 Low Carbon Skills Fund must be completed by the 31 March 2023.
+Heat decarbonisation plans which have been funded by the Phase 4 LCSF must be completed by the 28 March 2024.

-Completed heat decarbonisation plans should be submitted to Phase3LCSFgrants@salixfinance.co.uk When the heat decarbonisation plan is submitted there should be clear information explaining how the heat decarbonisation plan was formally approved by the organisation.
+Completed heat decarbonisation plans should be submitted to Phase4LCSFgrants@salixfinance.co.uk or your Salix relationship manager.

+When the heat decarbonisation plan is submitted there should be clear information explaining how the heat decarbonisation plan was formally approved by the organisation.